raevilman/the-rd-notes/content/notes/ide/intellij/intellij-debug-on-wsl-windows.md

 is_published: true
 show_in_recent: true
 is_project: false
-tags: intellij, wsl, debug, windows, java
+tags: wsl, intellij, debugging, java
 ---

 Steps, I've taken to debug apps on WSL.